Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Results

-\textbf{Our PUN outperforms all baselines and matches the upper bound.} \textbf{Tab.~\ref{Quantitative evaluation}(a)} presents the 3D reconstruction results in the in-domain setting.
-Our PUN consistently outperforms all baselines across all seven metrics, including image quality, mesh quality, and visual coverage.
+\textbf{Our PUN outperforms all baselines and matches the upper bound.} \textbf{Tab.~\ref{main}(a)} presents the 3D reconstruction results on NUM-inst.
+Our PUN consistently outperforms all baselines across all eight metrics, including image quality, mesh quality, and visual coverage.
 Notably, even NVF, which explicitly models visual visibility, performs worse than PUN.
 Although PUN is trained using UMaps derived solely from PSNR, it generalizes well beyond image fidelity, achieving strong performance on geometry-aware and visual coverage metrics.
 Remarkably, PUN performs on par with the Upper-bnd, despite using only half the number of selected viewpoints.

-\textbf{Our PUN generalizes to novel object categories.} To assess generalization, we evaluate all AVS methods on novel object categories in the out-of-domain setting, as shown in \textbf{Tab.~\ref{Quantitative evaluation}(b)}.
-Consistent with the in-domain results, our PUN achieves the best performance across all seven metrics, outperforming all competitive baselines.
-While it does not surpass the Upper-bnd, it is noteworthy that PUN delivers competitive results using only half the number of training views required by the Upper-bnd.
+\textbf{Our PUN generalizes to novel object categories.} To assess generalization, we evaluate all AVS methods on \textbf{NUM-cat}, as shown in \textbf{Tab.~\ref{main}(b)}.
+Consistent with the results on \textbf{NUM-inst}, our PUN achieves the best performance across all eight metrics, surpassing all baselines.
+As reported in \textbf{Tab.~\ref{supple main}}, \textbf{Uniform} attains strong visual coverage owing to its even viewpoint distribution, but its performance on other metrics lags behind PUN.
+Notably, PUN matches \textbf{Upper-bound} while requiring only half the training views.
+Reconstruction quality of all AVS methods as a function of the number of input viewpoints is shown in \textbf{Fig.~\ref{fig:supple curve visualization}}.
+PUN consistently surpasses all baselines regardless of the number of input viewpoints in most cases.

+\textbf{The viewpoints selected by PUN are agnostic to the choice of reconstruction backbones.} To test generalization across reconstruction backbones, we introduce the \textbf{NUM-3DGS-recon} dataset, which uses the same instances as \textbf{NUM-cat} but evaluates AVS methods with the 3D reconstruction backbone \textbf{3DGS} \cite{tancik2023nerfstudio}.
+Using the same selected views and default parameters for all AVS methods, \textbf{3DGS} is trained for 30,000 iterations.
+As shown in \textbf{Tab.~\ref{main}(c)}, PUN consistently outperforms all baselines across all metrics.
+In addition, we compare our method with the SOTA baseline NVF using Binocular3DGS \cite{han2024binocular}, a few-shot reconstruction method, as the reconstruction backbone.
+As shown in \textbf{Tab.~\ref{Binocular}}, our method achieves the best performance.
+Together with the \textbf{NUM-cat} results (see \textbf{Tab.~\ref{main}(b)}), these findings confirm that the viewpoints selected by PUN are broadly informative and remain agnostic to the reconstruction backbone.

+\textbf{PUN generalizes to various lighting conditions, camera distances, and realistic scenes with complex geometry and backgrounds.} PUN demonstrates strong robustness and generalization in 3D reconstruction.
+Without retraining or fine-tuning, it outperforms baselines on \textbf{NUM-light} and \textbf{NUM-cam-dist} (\textbf{Tab.~\ref{main}(d)}), showing robustness to changes in lighting and camera distance.
+It also achieves the best performance on realistic scenes from \textbf{NeRFAssets} and \textbf{MIP360} (\textbf{Tab.~\ref{NeRF and MIP360}}), highlighting its ability to select informative views in complex environments.